 The often copied-and-pasted or often-overlooked ‘hobbies and interests’ of your resumé section can serve a few purposes.
-It can:

 Although this section is not always necessary, here are some things you might want to consider if you do include it.